Project Grants

 My project will not be completed within the granting period described in the guidelines.
 Can I apply?

-Awardees must spend funds within 9 months of receiving their award, and they must be able to submit a final report within 10 months of receiving their award.
-If your funding cannot be spent or reported on within that time frame, please consider applying to a future round.
+Awardees must spend funds and complete project by May 1, 2027.
+If your funding cannot be spent or project completed within that time frame, please consider applying to a future round.

 How detailed should I make my budget?